SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 In this case, the metadata-deposit will be injected as a metadata entry of the relevant object, with the information about the contributor of the deposit.
-Contrary to the complete and sparse deposit, there will be no object creation.